 - How well aviation safety management is prioritizing safety items by the deadline; and

 - How responsive safety management is.

 When safety issues and corrective preventative actions are consistently overdue, it indicates that safety management’s workflows are not working as they should.
-This can be because those workflows need to be improved and/or because target closure dates are unrealistic for current level of efficiency.
+This can be because those workflows need to be improved and/or because target closure dates are unrealistic for the current level of efficiency.

-Moreover, if overdue items are falling critically behind, such as more than 2 weeks behind target closure dates, it indicates that safety management needs to focus on being more responsive and review prioritization techniques.
+Moreover, if overdue items are falling critically behind, such as more than 2 weeks behind target closure dates, it indicates that safety management needs to focus on being more responsive and reviewing prioritization techniques.

 Things to Watch Out For

 This is a chart that should be reviewed at least once per week.
 Doing so will ensure that you:

 - Track any items that become overdue; and